Representations of Thread Quivers: Introduction

-Before stating our results, we will give some definitions.
+\begin{restatable}{maintheorem}{theoremB} \begin{enumerate} \item The category of finitely presented representations of a strongly locally finite thread quiver is a hereditary Ext-finite category with Serre duality and enough projectives. \item A hereditary Ext-finite category with Serre duality and enough projectives is equivalent to the category of finitely presented representations of a strongly locally finite thread quiver. \end{enumerate} \end{restatable}

+Our interest in thread quivers comes from a project to understand and classify hereditary category satisfying some additional homological properties.
+Highlights of this project include Happel's classification of hereditary categories having a tilting object (\cite{Happel01}) and Reiten-Van den Bergh's classification of noetherian hereditary categories with Serre duality (\cite{ReVdB02}).

+In the latter, a new type of hereditary category with Serre duality was encountered, which is generated by preprojectives but does not have enough projectives; these categories were constructed by formally inverting a right Serre functor of a related category (we refer to \cite{ReVdB02} for details).
+In \cite{Ringel02b}, Ringel gave an alternative construction using ray quivers.
+In \cite{BergVanRoosmalen08}, it was shown that every noetherian category generated by preprojective objects is derived equivalent to the category of finite-dimensional representations of a strongly locally finite quiver.

+When considering hereditary categories which have Serre duality, but which are not necessarily noetherian, Reiten suggests in \cite{Reiten02} to consider categories generated by preprojective objects as a possible first step.
+Generalizing the techniques from \cite{BergVanRoosmalen08}, we have shown in \cite{BergVanRoosmalen10} that every such category is derived equivalent to a hereditary category with Serre duality and enough projectives.
+Theorem \ref{theorem:EnoughProjectives} classifies these categories by thread quivers, completing the project proposed in \cite{Reiten02} up to derived equivalence.

+Thread quivers will be used to classify a certain kind of additive categories, and the modules over those categories will be the representations of the thread quiver.
+To make this more precise, we recall some definitions.

 A \emph{finite $k$-variety} is a Hom-finite additive category $\aa$ where idempotents split.
-The functors $\aa(-,A)$ and $\aa(A,-)^*$ from $\aa$ to $\mod k$ will be called \emph{standard projective representations} and \emph{standard injective representations}, respectively.
+The functors $\aa(-,A)$ and $\aa(A,-)^*$ from $\aa$ to $\mod k$ will be called \emph{standard projective modules} and \emph{standard injective modules}, respectively.
 We will write $\mod \aa$ for the category of contravariant functors $\aa \to \mod k$ which are finitely presentable by standard projectives.

-We will say a finite $k$-variety $\aa$ is \emph{dualizing} if and only if (Proposition \ref{proposition:Dualizing}) $\aa$ has pseudokernels and pseudocokernels (thus $\mod \aa$ and $\mod \aa^\circ$ are abelian, where $\aa^\circ$ is the dual category of $\aa$), every standard projective object is cofinitely generated by standard injectives, and every standard injective object is finitely generated by standard projectives.
+We will say that a finite $k$-variety $\aa$ is \emph{dualizing} if and only if (Proposition \ref{proposition:Dualizing}) $\aa$ has pseudokernels and pseudocokernels (thus $\mod \aa$ and $\mod \aa^\circ$ are abelian, where $\aa^\circ$ is the dual category of $\aa$), every standard projective object is cofinitely generated by standard injectives, and every standard injective object is finitely generated by standard projectives.